Programming Distributed Collective Processes in the eXchange Calculus: Case Studies

+Since information from space cannot be accessed directly, and is only available by exchanging and propagating data, the two logics \revB{described above} have very distinct features: while Past-CTL logic formulas are computed \emph{exactly} by their aggregate monitors, SLCS formulas are only computed \emph{approximately}.
+In particular, in \cite{adsv:spatialrv} the whole logic is implemented in \ac{xc} based on the modality $\SF$ (``somewhere''), which is implemented approximately through a distributed distance calculation.

-We compared the effectiveness of the predicates $\EP \textit{critic}$ (ever critic) and $\SF \textit{critic}$ (now critic SLCS) with a new approach in computing whether a Boolean value is somewhere true, by replicating Past-CTL operators.
-We thus wrote a generic algorithm replicator in FCPP: }
+\revB{In this scenario, we} compared the effectiveness of the predicates $\EP \textit{critic}$ (ever critic) and $\SF \textit{critic}$ (now critic SLCS) with a new approach in computing whether a Boolean value is somewhere true, by replicating Past-CTL operators.
+We thus wrote a generic algorithm replicator in FCPP:

 \extLmcs{ This function creates a new replica of an algorithm \texttt{fun} every $t$ seconds, dropping older replicas so that no more than $n$ are present at each time.
 The result of the replication is the result of the oldest replica of the algorithm still alive.
 By carefully tuning the $t$ and $n$ parameters, we can ensure that the value returned is that of a replica that had just enough time to reach convergence, giving us the most recent view of what is the value of \texttt{fun} on recent values in the network.
 By replicating the $\EP$ operator from Past-CTL, we can thus turn \emph{``at some point in the past''} into another implementation of \emph{``somewhere right now''}: }